ADRA’s four-year program analysis confirms sorghum helps farmers and communities in Madagascar survive severe drought

 “The focus of ADRA’s agricultural activities was to minimize the negative effects of persistent drought on food production in the region.
 These agricultural activities promote drought-tolerant crops, crop diversification, and conservation of farming practices,” says ADRA’s program manager, Emanuel da Costa.
 “As part of our strategy, we sought to mitigate heavy maize crop losses by re-introducing sorghum, a much more drought-tolerant crop.”

 Sorghum is an ancient cereal grain that grows as tall as corn and is drought-resistant; it doesn’t require much water to grow.
-It can be grounded into flour, used as livestock feed; it is also gluten-free and can be substituted for wheat flour, and is reportedly packed with nutritional benefits.
+It can be grounded into flour, and used as livestock feed; it is also gluten-free and can be substituted for wheat flour; it is packed with nutritional benefits.